Q3R: Quadratic Reweighted Rank Regularizer for Effective Low-Rank Training: Experimental Results

 \subsection{Computational Aspects}

-For few experiments like $\QER$, we used NVIDIA A$5000$ to train the ViT models.
-The rest of the experiments were performed on NVIDIA V$100$ with $32$GB memory.
-The fine-tuning experiemtns were all performed in NVIDIA A$5000$ GPUs.
+For some experiments (e.g., \QER), we used an NVIDIA A$5000$ GPU to train the ViT models.
+The remainder of the experiments were performed on an NVIDIA V$100$ GPU with $32$GB memory.
+The fine-tuning experiments were all performed on NVIDIA A$5000$ GPUs.